Vargasavour Recipes

 8. Serve warm, topped with chopped parsley.

-This pear squash dish is versatile and a delicious combination that can be served as a main course.
+This summer squash dish is versatile and a delicious combination that can be served as a main course.

 I enjoy serving it with ciabatta slices, garlic bread, or cornbread to soak up any leftover sauce or juices.